Jeet1994/IISc_Neuroscience/README.md

 -> piNeuralynx: neuralynx file formats input and output along with file splitter on the basis of events

 -> positiontracking: different codes used for tracking position of animals during neuroscience experiments

+-> pistremaandrecord: lets you record as well as stream video over web browser.
+Motivated from https://github.com/waveform80/pistreaming